markrcote/jws/README.md

 merely recorded as the 'kid' header.

 If a key is not given, the key id is used to look up the associated key from the key dictionary provided to the Jws object's constructor.
-An exception is raised if no key id is given, or if the key dict is not present, or if the key id is not found in the dict, an appropriate exception is raised.
+The key id is also stored as the 'kid' header.
+An exception is raised if no key id is given, if the key dict is not present, or if the key id is not found in the dict.

 encode() returns the standard base64-encoded JWS representation,
 <headers>.<payload>.<signature>